FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Bruckmann, Bruckman, Bruchmann, Bruchman, Brukmann, Brueckmann, Brueckman, Bruechmann, Bruekmann, Bruegmann (northern Germany), Brueggemann (Westphalia), Bruckmayr (Bavaria), Bruckmayer (Bavaria) and many more.

-Another 127 words (9 lines of text) are included under the topic Early Bruggeman Notables in all our PDF Extended History products.
+Another 37 words (3 lines of text) are included under the topic Early Bruggeman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: